 December 19, 2020: Reading Jack Temple Kirby’s The Countercultural South

-December 8, 2020: The Looming Specter of the Dormant Voter
+December 8, 2020: The Looming Specter of the Dormant Voter: A Rumination

 November 24, 2020: Reading Charles Reagan Wilson’s Judgment & Grace in Dixie